Kazuki Hirata: New Japan Pro-Wrestling (2011)

-Hirata wrestled a few of matches for New Japan Pro-Wrestling.
+Hirata has wrestled several matches for New Japan Pro-Wrestling.
 One of them was a singles match loss against Hiromu Takahashi at NEVER.5 on February 24, 2011 and the other two were also two losses, one against Madoka and a tag team match in which he teamed up with Shinichiro Tominaga against Hiromu Takahashi and Kyosuke Mikami, both of the matches being part of the NEVER.6: Road To The Super Junior 2 Days Tournament.